How to Swim with Whales Safely: Expert Tips for an Unforgettable Experience

 rurutu-inertia-network-matt-reichel-one-with-whales-swim-with-humpback-whales-french-polynesia-413.jpg

-Whenever you see a baby animal in the wild, the mother is sure to be nearby.
+Never swim at whales, especially moms and calves; instead, swim with them.
+The mother will be nearby whenever you see a baby animal in the wild.
 We all know the protective instincts of our moms, and the same goes for mama whales that we may encounter.

 Looking to Swim with Whales?
 We got Options.

-Avoid the tail.
+Avoid the Tail

 A whale’s tail is powerful enough to propel its enormous body out of the water in just three pumps.
 One swipe could have grave consequences if you were swimming in its vicinity.